 When learning facts about fire, there are three things you must understand: Fuel, Heat and Oxygen.
 If one of these three components are missing, a fire cannot ignite or grow to any significance.
 Lets briefly take a look and explore each component.
-Fuel: Fuel for fire is any kind of combustible material.
+The Fire Triangle: Fuel Fuel for fire is any kind of combustible material.
 Examples of combustible materials include: paper, oil, woods, gases, fabrics, liquid, plastics, and rubbers.
 Fuel is characterized by its moisture content, size, shape, quality and the pattern in which it spreads.
 Moisture content determines how easily it will burn.
-Heat: A heat source is responsible for the initial ignition or start of a fire.
+The Fire Triangle: Heat A heat source is responsible for the initial ignition or start of a fire.
 A heat source can be generated by a cigarette, electrical current or portable heater.
 Heat is needed to maintain a fire and it also enables them to spread.
 Heat allows fire to spread by drying out and preheating nearby fuel and warming surrounding air.
-Oxygen: Air contains approximately 21 percent oxygen.
-Most fires only require
+The Fire Triangle: Oxygen Air contains approximately

 There is no doubt about it, a house fire is one of the most devastating and traumatic losses a homeowner can endure, both emotionally and financially.
 Protecting your home, property and family members is as easy as injecting a few simple procedures into your familys safety plan.
 Following these steps and being properly prepared for a fire can significantly reduce damages and overall loss of property and make it easy to recover in case of a fire emergency.
 Your home is your sanctuarya place where you can rest, relax and create long lasting memories with your friends and family.
 Therefore, be certain to review these tips to keep you, your home and those closest to you safe and protected.
 1. ALWAYS have working smoke detectors in your home.
 Check them regularly (once every 3 months) and replace the batteries as needed.
 Smoke alarm units should be replaced every 10 years regardless of if it is functional or not as sensors go bad after several years of being unused.
 2. Wheres the EXTINGUISHER?!?